-We summarize our insights about which RAG or FC setting tends to be advantageous across datasets and query types in Table \ref{tab:rag-vs-fc-a}.
+In Table \ref{tab:rag-vs-fc-a} we summarize our insights about case categories where either RAG or FC tend to be more beneficial, providing specific use cases by open-ended generative dataset.
 We also provide examples along each of our main findings below:

-\emph{FC performs better for questions requiring comprehensive understanding} of the entire document or when answers are located in structured sections, such as summaries, lists, or temporal sequences.
+\begin{itemize} \item \emph{FC performs better for questions requiring comprehensive understanding} of the entire document or when answers are located in structured sections (i.e. lists) or temporal sequences.

 Examples include: \begin{itemize}[nosep] \item Questions like ``What is the patient's discharge condition?'' or ``What were the patient's discharge diagnoses?''. \item Temporal sequence questions, such as ``What surgeries has the patient undergone and in what order?''. \end{itemize}